-Dhampus peak is located in the Dhalulagiri region of Nepal and stands tall above the Kaligandaki river.
+Dhampus (Thapa) peak is located in the Dhaulagiri region of Nepal and stands tall above the Kaligandaki River.
 It is an interesting peak for climbers in the North-East of the big Dhaulagiri massif.
 It is an easy trekking peak to ascent for climbers.
 The overwhelming altitude differences between the Annapurna and Dhaulagiri ranges make Dhampus Peak a very exposed spot to observe the scenery from.
-Also known as Thapa peak, climbing offers stunning Himalayan views of Annapurna region including Mt.
+Also known as Thapa peak, climbing offers stunning Himalayan views of the Annapurna region including Mt.
 Dhaulagiri 8167 m, Mt.
-Annapurna I 8091 m, Annpurna II 7739 m, Annapurna III 7555 m, Annapurna IV 7525 m, Annapurna south 7219 m, Hiunchuli 6441 m, Mt,.
-Fishtail/ Machhapuchhare 6998 m, Mt.
-Nilgiri 7040 m, Lamjung Himal 6988 m, Tukuche peak 6920 m etc and mixed culture with beautiful landscape.
+Annapurna I 8091 m, Annpurna II 7739 m, Annapurna III 7555 m, Annapurna IV 7525 m, Annapurna south 7219 m, Hiunchuli 6441 m, Mt.
+Machhapuchhare (Fishtail) 6998 m, Mt.
+Nilgiri 7040 m, Lamjung Himal 6988 m, Tukuche peak 6920 m, etc, and mixed culture with beautiful landscape.

-The trail to Dhampus Peak will follow the west edge which connects us to the Dhampus pass (5200 m), where we will set our high camp.
-The next day we will summit Dhampus peak and thereby reach an altitude of 6,012 meters.
-Atop the summit we will get fantastic views of the Himalayas, and also feel the great achievement it is to have summitted a Himalayan peak.
+The trail to Dhampus (Thapa) Peak will follow the west edge which connects us to the Dhampus pass (5200 m), where we will set our high camp.
+The next day we will summit the Dhampus peak and thereby reach an altitude of 6,012 meters.
+Atop the summit, we will get fantastic views of the Himalayas, and also feel a great achievement it is to have submitted a Himalayan peak.

 The best season to go for this climbing expedition is Spring (Mar-May) and Autumn (mid-Sep to Mid Nov).
 About thirty different peaks can be witnessed from the top of the peak, making it a unique vantage spot to take up mountain vistas.